 npx tsc --init

-Then, define and export your plugin from your main entry point:
+Then, define your plugin and export it from your main entry point, using the

 interface MyPluginOptions {